A primary method used by Quintana Resources for providing capital is streaming financings.

 Among several ways of operationalizing a stream, the following is one mutually beneficial method that is long-proven and often-used in many mining jurisdictions/countries:

-- Streaming company makes a large, tax-deferred upfront deposit payment to mine owner’s offshore affiliate.
+- Streaming company makes a large and usually tax-deferred upfront deposit payment to mine owner’s offshore affiliate.

 - After the mine owner receives payment for the sale of its payable metals to the offtaker of its choosing, its offshore affiliate purchases the equivalent amount of the agreed to fixed percentage on an exchange (e.g., LME or COMEX) or from a warehouser and “delivers” it to the streaming company through tradable instruments (e.g., LME or COMEX warrants or warehouse certificates).